sara-nl/clouddocs/customize-vm-context.markdown

 ### _Files_ options

-On the _cloud_ `view`, under the _Virtual Resources_ menu, there is an item called _Files & Kernels_.
+On the _user_ `view`, under the _Virtual Resources_ menu, there is an item called _Files & Kernels_.
 You can create `file`s of _Type_ _Context_ there.
 Then, you can link them to the `template` you are editing under the _Files_ subsection of the _Context_ tab.
 These files will then be made available on the contextualisation CD-ROM so that the VM can access them, and you can use them in your programs on your VM right away.

 Alternatively, or at the same time, on the _FILES_DS_ field you can write the raw line that should be copied into the `template` describing `file`s to include.